QuentinRa/blog.quentinra.dev/cyber/discovery/host/index.md

   * Find the hostname / computer name, or some info that may be relevant (`-sC`)
   * Saving scans can be useful has they can be imported <small>(ex: in `metasploit`)</small>
   * Find vulnerabilities

-* `masscan` is a sort of `nmap`, but for mass scanning.
-It's not used much in our cases.
 </div><div>

 * You can use `nessus`